Board PresidentREAD BIO +

 Board MemberREAD BIO +

-Harold Brown currently serves as Vice President of Community Strategies at the Greater Cincinnati Foundation (GCF).
-In this role, Harold provides executive leadership and vision for GCF’s comprehensive array of grantmaking programs, including developing an in-depth strategy to advance its community leadership work.
-In addition, he partners with GCF donors to help fulfill their philanthropic goals by ensuring they are aware of our region’s greatest needs and opportunities.
+Harold has also served as Vice President of Community Strategies at the Greater Cincinnati Foundation (GCF).
+In that role, Harold provided executive leadership and vision for GCF’s comprehensive array of grantmaking programs, including developing an in-depth strategy to advance its community leadership work.
+In addition, he partnered with GCF donors to help fulfill their philanthropic goals by ensuring they are aware of our region’s greatest needs and opportunities.

 An Oxford, Ohio native and graduate of Harvard University, Harold began his career as a Senior Researcher at WGBH Boston and also directed Multicultural Enrollment Services at Miami University.
-Harold serves or has recently served on a number of national and local boards, including the Cincinnati Youth Collaborative, GreenLight Cincinnati Advisory Board, National College Access Network Board, and the Cincinnati Police Chief’s Community Advisory Board.
+Harold serves on a number of local boards, including the Mt.
+St. Joseph University Board of Trustees, Philanthropy Ohio Board of Trustees, GreenLight Cincinnati Advisory Board, and the St. Xavier High School Mission Promotion Committee.

 Board MemberREAD BIO +